anypm/CloudDevOps4Dev-Trainings/session1/README.md

 ![](images/devopsproject-10.png)

-When the installation and restoring process finishes, you can navigate to the debug tab and click on the start debugging button.
+When the installation and restoring process finishes, you can navigate to the debug tab and click on the **start debugging** button.

 ![](images/devopsproject-11.png)

-The Application will run the show up in your browser like this
+The Application will run and show up in your browser like this

 ![](images/devopsproject-12.png)

-You can even setup a break point in your code and see vscode break into that point, then you can step into your code to view the varibles.
+You can even setup a **break point** in your code and see vscode break into that point, then you can step into your code to view the varibles.

 ![](images/devopsproject-13.png)